Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 Final Thoughts on Where to Stay in Munich

-Whether you’re a culture vulture, history buff, party animal, or somewhere in between, there’s something for everyone in Munich!
+Whether you’re a culture vulture, a history buff, a party animal visiting the Oktoberfest, or anything in between, there’s something for everyone in Munich!

-If you’re still not sure where to stay, you can’t go wrong in Altstadt!
-It’s a microcosm of everything on offer in the city, and is well-connected to the rest of the neighbourhoods in this guide.
+If you’re visiting Munich and you’re still not sure where to stay, you can’t go wrong in Altstadt!
+It’s a microcosm of everything on offer in the city center, it is well-connected to the rest of the neighbourhoods in this guide.

 For a budget option, check out Wombats City Hostel Munich for its excellent social atmosphere and central location.